 Rong is an active participant in academic conferences and has received multiple awards for her exceptional presentations.
 Most recently, she won the Presentation Awards for Women Scientists (PAWS) at the XXVII International Congress of Entomology (ICE2024 Kyoto).

-On November 2nd, 2023, Chen Lab celebrated its fourth anniversary with a fun outing!
+On November 2nd, 2023, Chen Lab celebrated its 3rd anniversary with a fun outing!

 Shan was awarded the CSC scholarship to support her joint Ph.D. training at the John Innes Centre.
 She is the second student from the Chen Lab to receive this prestigious scholarship.